Weilory/heictojpeg/README.md

-# heictojpg
+# heictojpeg
-convert HEIC to JPG, for all HEIC files in current directory including its sub-directories.
+convert HEIC to JPEG, for all HEIC files in current directory including its sub-directories.

 <hr />